javalikescript/luajls/examples/README.md

-This folder contains, command line base, single file, examples, use "-help" argument to get help.
+This folder contains, command line base, single file, examples, use "--help" argument to get help.

+* A tiny web browser
+Allows open a web page with no tabs.
-* A Cipher utility
+* A cipher utility
 Allows to encode, decode a file.
+* A discover utility
+Allows to discover network services using mDNS or SSDP.
 * An HTTP client
 Allows to get or post requests to an HTTP server.
 * An HTTP proxy